bparanj/crystal/electronics/components/resistor-qna.md

 - Tolerance: Tolerance specifies the permissible deviation from the nominal resistance value.
 High-precision circuits, such as those used in analog instrumentation, often require resistors with a low tolerance (e.g., ±0.1%) to ensure accurate and stable performance.
 - Temperature Coefficient: The temperature coefficient describes how the resistance changes with temperature.
 A low temperature coefficient is preferred in environments with significant thermal variations to ensure resistance stability, minimizing error in sensitive applications.

-## Diagnosing and Testing Resistor Failures

 Resistors, though simple in construction, can fail due to factors like excessive current, thermal stress, or age-related degradation.
 Common methods to diagnose a faulty resistor include:

 - Multimeter Measurement: Using a digital multimeter, the actual resistance value can be measured and compared to the resistor's rated value.
 A significant deviation suggests that the resistor may be damaged or degraded.
 - Visual Inspection: Physical examination can reveal signs of failure, such as discoloration, burn marks, or cracking—often indicative of overheating or electrical overload.
 - In-Circuit Voltage Measurement: By measuring the voltage drop across a resistor in a live circuit, deviations from expected values can indicate incorrect resistance or malfunction, affecting overall circuit performance.

-## Etymology of "Resistor"

 The term "resistor" is derived from its primary function—to resist the flow of electric current.
 This resistance ensures that current is distributed in a controlled manner throughout the circuit, maintaining the integrity and safety of all components involved.

-## Evolution of Resistor Technology

 Resistor technology has undergone continuous development, improving precision, stability, and adaptability: